 - Honey Hush (Joe Turner) – ditto

 - Youngblood (Leiber / Stoller, originally recorded by the Coasters in 1957) – MM06 ends with another BBC recording.
-The Beatles’ only recording from 1st of June 1963 had just made its debut in 1978 on the Audifön bootleg of the same name, unfortunately incomplete and sounding poor.
-It probably did not sound any better here.
+The Beatles’ only recording from 1st of June 1963 had just made its debut in 1978 on the Audifön bootleg of the same name, unfortunately, incomplete and sounding poor.
+It probably did not sound any better on Melvin.